jonathanvijayakumar/speedtrace/README.md

 - addColumnData() can be used to set the columns to be read.
 Multiple sheets may be read in a single file.
 Row and column numbers start at 0.
 - setRegexsForValidation() Multiple requirements formats may be read at a time, for every format a regex string is to be provided, as a list of strings containing all the regex strings.

+Design files can now be loaded and read, currently supported files types are EA designs.
+Before running the app, copy the dll files from libraries > EA Java API into your system 'PATH'.
+Copy the 64bit version is your system is a x86_64 system.

 # Reader Object
 RequirementsReader may be instantiated as the user wishes and is not a singleton.
 Hence many instances of the reader may be maintained (for whatever reason)!

 # Configuration in JSON
-JSON can be used to specify where in excel workbooks the tool can find requirements.
+JSON can be used to specify requirements specification and design meta data like paths and columns.
 Once config is loaded files can be read repeatedly, even when it's changed.

 Check data.json for a sample configuration